Freedom of Information Act 1982

 Individuals can submit a request to Defence Housing Australia (DHA) for access to documents DHA holds and obtain copies of those documents.

-Defence Housing Australia is required to comply with the Freedom of Information Act 1982.
+Defence Housing Australia is required to comply with the FOI Act.

 - be in writing